jackogross123/Credit_Risk_Analysis/README.md

 ![image_1](https://github.com/jackogross123/Credit_Risk_Analysis/blob/main/Resources/1.png)

- - SMOTE oversampling: The accuracy score is 66.2%, the precision for the high_risk loans has a low positvity again at 1% and recall is 69% overall
+ -Oversampling: The accuracy score is 66.2%, the precision for the high_risk loans has a low positvity again at 1% and recall is 69% overall

 ![image_2](https://github.com/jackogross123/Credit_Risk_Analysis/blob/main/Resources/2.png)